VeryGoodOpenSource/flame_behaviors/README.md

 ## Creating Entities and Behaviors

-Use Flame Behaviors to define your entities in your game and their behavioral aspects.
-Or follow the [Introduction to Flame Behaviors][flame_behaviors_article] article to get you familiar with the concepts!
+Use Flame Behaviors to define your game entities and how they behave.
+Or follow the [Introduction to Flame Behaviors][flame_behaviors_article] article to learn how to use the package!

 [ci_badge]: https://github.com/VeryGoodOpenSource/flame_behaviors/workflows/flame_behaviors/badge.svg
 [ci_link]: https://github.com/VeryGoodOpenSource/flame_behaviors/actions